 (8) It is a condition of every retail licence and integrated regional licence held by a relevant corporation that the corporation must comply with a direction given to the corporation under subregulation (5).

-9. Condition requiring compliance with the Electricity Industry (Network Quality and Reliability of Supply) Code 2005
+9. Condition requiring compliance with Electricity Industry (Network Quality and Reliability of Supply) Code 2005

 (1) In this regulation —